The Second Brain.

 Note - The Video guides you to do Intestine Exercise 100 times.
-Do not force yourself, do whatever you can, at your own pace, even if its only 10 times.
+Do not force yourself, do whatever you can, at your own pace, even if it's only 10 times.
 But do 10 times as often as you can during the day.
-Drink plenty of water and flush the toxins out your body.
+Drink plenty of water and flush the toxins out of your body.
 For those who can do 100 times consistently for 21 days.
 Please know, that is not the limit, you can keep going to 200 or 300 times.
-Doing this exercise will strengthen and detoxify your internal organs, improve circulation, digestion and elimination.
+Doing this exercise will strengthen and detoxify your internal organs, improve circulation, digestion, and elimination.
 Your internal system will become much stronger and you will feel great.
-You may even loose weight and a few inches off your waistline.
+You may even lose weight and a few inches off your waistline.

 Remember - Pull in, let go.
 Yin/Yang.

 Dantian or energy center is a place of focus for grounding and centering ourselves.
 The lower dantien is located about 3 finger widths below and 2 to 3 finger-widths behind your navel.
 They are 3 dantiens (energy centers) within our body.